chris-official/chatbot/README.md

 This will initiate a local server at [`http://127.0.0.1:8050`](http://127.0.0.1:8050).
 To start chatting with the chatbot, simply open this URL in your browser.

+> [!WARNING]
+> When no API keys are provided, the chatbot will run in offline mode and will not make any API calls.
+> Instead, a default response will be displayed.
+For the chatbot to work properly, you must provide the API keys or
+> visit the online chatbot.

 ## Features